yonis-hub/python_matplotib/README.md

 This assignment utilizes the Python libraries such as Pandas and Matplotlib to analyze drug regimen data as it relates to tumor development in mice.

-## Clone this repo:
+# Clone this repo:
-Run the Jupyter Notebook

-## Download Python libs
+# Download Python libs
 requirements.txt

 ## How to install dependency
-cd to the directory where requirements.txt is located. activate your virtualenv.
+`cd` to the directory where `requirements.txt` is located.

+activate your virtualenv.

-run: pip install -r requirements.txt in your shell.
+run: `pip install -r requirements.txt` in your shell.

+Run Jupyter Notebook!